Wizkiller96/WizBot/docs/jsons-explained.md

 # Then, go to APIs and Services -> Credentials and click Create credentials -> API key.
 # Used only for Youtube Data Api (at the moment).
 googleApiKey: 'AIzaSyDScfdfdfi1sdlWQOWxxxxxbk0oWMEzM'
 # Settings for voting system for discordbots.
-Meant for use on global Nadeko.
+Meant for use on global WizBot.
 votes:
   url: ''
   key: ''